ziishaned/learn-regex/README.md

 Lookbehind and lookahead (also called lookaround) are specific types of
 ***non-capturing groups*** (Used to match the pattern but not included in matching list).
-Lookaheads are used when we have the condition that this pattern is preceded or followed by another certain pattern.
+Lookarounds are used when we have the condition that this pattern is preceded or followed by another certain pattern.
 For example, we want to get all numbers that are preceded by `$` character from the following input string `$4.44 and $10.88`.
 We will use following regular expression `(?<=\$)[0-9\.]*`